FredrikKvalvik/temp-lang/README.md

   - should only be valid when used in each stmts.
   - could also just be a builtin function that creates an iterator for the range
 - [ ] error messages on runtime errors that help you identify your error by pointing to the error in source code
-- [ ] some form of std lib implemented with the language
-  - [ ] http
-  - [ ] math
-  - [ ] ...
-- [ ] module system with importing from std lib/another file. requires:
-  - language support for accessing members of namespaces (syntax, parsing and resolving)
-  - expanding the internal typing to support multiple sources
-  - inport resoultion
 - [ ] formatted strings with print statment

 ## about